What makes people read content online?

 That’s even more important now that long-form content has become the focus for users and search engines.

-I love the way Darren Rowse, founder of Problogger.net, formats posts.
+I love the way Darren Rowse, founder of Problogger.net, formats blog posts.
 They’re fun to read.
 Take a look at the subheading, the font properties (typeface, size, blog width, etc.), and blockquote formatting:

 Formatting your blog posts properly isn’t optional.
 It’s a necessity.
 Adam Thompson points out that